xingkongzyx/RESTful_Blog_Demo/README.md

 Using "npm install" to install all required dependecies in package.json file Please open MongoDB database at first using "mongod" command, then using "node app.js" to open the server, the port assigned is 3000.

-**RESTful Blog App** is a web application developed with best applications of RESTful Routing using Node.JS, Express.JS, Embedded JavaScript (EJS) and more.
-It is made while pursuing [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course on [Udemy](https://www.udemy.com/).
-This 40+ hour course covers HTML, CSS, Javascript, Node, Express, MongoDB, Git, and a bunch of other smaller topics along the way.
+**RESTful Blog App** is a web application with best applications of RESTful Routing using NodeJS, ExpressJS for the back-end, and Semantic UI in the front-end.
+It is made while pursuing The Web Developer Bootcamp course on Udemy.
+Home page shows a list of all the blog posts, and users can add a new post with a featured image, edit or delete existing post.

 ### Installation:
 Using "npm install" to install all required dependecies listed in package.json file